Guide to Taxable Boot

 Following two simple rules can help you avoid boot in almost all circumstances.

-Trade equal or up in value
+Trade equal or up in value to avoid boot

 This doesn’t necessarily mean that you have to buy super expensive real estate – another option is to exchange one property for two or more.
 Just make sure that, when combined, the value of those properties equals or exceeds the value of your relinquished property.

-Transfer all of your equity
+Transfer all of your equity to avoid boot

 Equity is the value of your assets minus any associated debts.
 If you own a $400,000 property and have a $250,000 mortgage, you have $150,000 in equity.
 When you sell that property as part of a 1031 exchange, all $150,000 of that should be directed to your exchange account and subsequently used as down payment on the replacement property.
 Otherwise, the IRS considers any non-transferred equity as taxable boot.